 Spread the Word…

 Modern slavery, here in the U.K. and overseas, will only end if everyone is aware it exists and knows what to do, if suspected.

 The Modern Slavery Helpline and Resource Centre is working towards a world without slavery by supporting, equipping and influencing individuals, communities and business.

 The Modern Slavery Helpline is fully independent and confidential.
-It is free to call on: 08000 121 700, submit reports online or spot the signs of modern slavery and report concerns using the free Unseen App.
+It is free to call on: 08000 121 700.
+You can submit reports online or learn how to spot the signs of modern slavery and report concerns using the free Unseen App.